Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 <section>
 <h2>Creating space for git repositories</h2>
-<p>First of all you will be needing a space where you could keep all your git repositories.
+<p>First of all we will be needing a space where we could keep all your git repositories.
 This space would be special as moving it will not change the git history of the repositories residing in it.</p>

 <section>
 <h3> Creating a Raw Image </h3>